FACG5/Research/week-7/HTTP_VS_HTTPS.md

 **This means** you can be sure that you are sending information to the right server and not to an imposter trying to steal your information.

->> BY Kan'an Lubna and Asala  :smile:s
+>> BY Kan'an Lubna and Asala  :smirk: